-This laser procedure is also performed in patient who are at risk for closed- angle glaucoma.as with many medical conditions, it is preferably to treat patients at risk and thereby avoid vision loss.
+This laser procedure is also performed in patients who are at risk for closed-angle glaucoma.
+As with many medical conditions, it is preferable to treat patients at risk and thereby avoid vision loss.

 WHAT IS CLOSED-ANGLE GLAUCOMA?

 Like other forms of glaucoma, closed-angle glaucoma has to do with pressure inside the eye.
 A normal eye constantly produces a certain amount of clear liquid called aqueous humor, which circulates inside the front portion of the eye.
-An equal amount of this fluid flows out of the eye through a very tiny drainage system called (called the drainage tube), thus maintaining a constant level of the pressure within the eye.
+It’s function is to give nutrition to different parts of the eye.
+An equal amount of this fluid flows out of the eye through a very tiny drainage system called the trabecular meshwork, thus maintaining a constant level of pressure within the eye.

 Unfortunately, individuals at risks of developing closed-angle glaucoma often have few or no symptoms prior to the attack.
-Some early symptoms in people at risk for closed -angle glaucoma include blurred vision, halos in their vison, headache, mild eye pain or redness.
+Some early symptoms in people at risk for closed-angle glaucoma include episodes of blurred vision, halos, headache, mild eye pain or redness.